How to Make a Gantt Chart in Google Sheets

 Use AI to generate formulas with text instructionsFormula Builder

 Read the following guide on how to make a Gantt chart in Google Sheets so you can streamline task management for your team.

 Gantt charts are powerful tools for helping teams distribute, share, and assign tasks among team members for diverse projects.
 This allows you to keep projects on schedule by controlling and tracking tasks from a centralized view.

-While there are countless apps for creating Gantt charts, you can also make them quite easily in Google Sheets.
+While there are countless apps for creating Gantt charts such as Airtable, you can also make them quite easily in Google Sheets.

 In a few quick steps, the following guide will show you how to make Gantt charts in Google Sheets, so you can make your projects run smoother.